|SINGLE AND COLLABORATIVE SMALL RESEARCH GRANTS: APPLY NOW!|

 The Executive Committee of SPR is delighted to announce the fifth year of the Small Research Awards program, this time for the 2017-2018 academic year (September 1, 2017 to August 31, 2018).
 The due date for submitting the application online will be December 1, 2016.
-A maximum of 9 awards, each with a maximum value of $2000, will be made annually to SPR members (regular/retired and student members) across SPR chapters.
-All members in good standing within the Society are encouraged to apply for these awards.
+A maximum of 4 single and 2 collaborative research awards, each with a maximum value of $2500 and $5000, respectively.
+This grants will be made annually to SPR members (regular/retired and student members) who are in good standing within the Society, across SPR chapters.

 Applications should address research questions specifically pertaining to psychotherapy research, such as processes and outcome, methodological developments (data analysis, instruments, diagnostics, etc.), and the training/supervision of psychotherapists.